Rosoe/Rosoe-Portfolio/content/_index.md

 <---> <!-- magic separator, between columns -->

-An unofficial remaster of the FFXI: Treasures of Aht Urghan OST.
+An unofficial remaster of the FFXI: Treasures of Aht Urhgan OST.
 Made with love and nostalgia for the [HorizonXI](https://horizonxi.com) community.

 {{< /columns >}}